armin-pfaeffle/gogs-backup-script/README.md

-Bitbucket Server Client Script
+Gogs Backup Script
 ==========================

-This simple script runs a the internal backup function of [Gogs](https://gogs.io/) and can send notifications via email.
+This simple script runs the CLI backup function of [Gogs](https://gogs.io/), accompanied by notification e-mails.
+Since version 0.2 successfully created backups can be uploaded to another computer via SSH.

 ## Contents